B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 ||||[Source](https://mgba-emu.github.io/gbdoc)|

 MMM01 is a “metamapper” in that it is used in game collection (Momotarō Collection 2 and Taito Variety Pack) to provide a boot menu before locking itself down into a separate “normal” mapper mode that only exposes certain banks to the game inside the collection.
+To read more about the specifics, including a VHDL design, check out this [wiki page](https://wiki.tauwasser.eu/view/MMM01).

 Gameboy cartridges primarily used the first 5 MBC types, with MBC6 and 7  reserved for special circumstances.
 The different types enabled developers to use hardware like real time clocks, RAM, batteries for saving, rumble, and even a light sensor.